Sign In

-Seniors (anyone 60 years and older) and persons with disabilities between ages 18 and 59 who have been the victim of a crime – whether the victim is you, a family member or a friend – should first call their local police department to report the crime.
+Seniors (anyone 60 and older) and people with disabilities between ages 18 and 59 who have been the victim of a crime -- whether the victim is you, a family member or a friend -- should first call their local police department to report the crime, even if that alleged crime took place in a nursing home.

-If you believe you were specifically targeted because you are a senior citizen or disabled, once you have talked to the police, you should call the senior and disabled advocates at the Kane County State’s Attorney’s Office at (630) 208-5324.
-Mary and Linda will help guide you through the process.
+If you believe you were specifically targeted because you are a senior citizen or disabled, once you have talked to the police, you should call the senior and disabled advocates at the Kane County State's Attorney's Office at (630) 208-5324.
+Candace will help guide you through the court process.

 Additional links